tinaponting/protect-wordpress/README.md

 - Updated 221101 wpincludes, if needed folders:)
 - Updated 221101 maybe txt, more if needed:)
 - Updated - .htaccess for more speed.
-- Added protection for thosewho had: Wellknown folder, if needed!
+- Added protection for thos ewho had: Wellknown folder, if needed!
 - Updated: 221029 updated wpcontent for more security!
 - Updated: 221028 .htaccess1 updated for more security and some wrongs!
 Works perfect on my blogs =Tested!
 - Updated: 221025 htaccess +.htacces1 for more speed and protection:)